plotnik/bilingua-server/README.md

 ./mvnw clean package
 ```

-The executable JAR will be created in the `target/` directory.
+The WAR file will be created in the `target/` directory.

 ## API Documentation